 Go local and purchase food from Farmers Markets and your local CSA!

-(Anything I talk about on my blog is simply things that I myself have enjoyed.
-I am not associated nor affiliated with this company.
+(Anything on my blog is simply things that I myself have enjoyed.
+I am not associated or affiliated with the companies listed above.
 I simply promote folks, food & things that I love!)